kallaway/100-days-of-code/log.md

 **Thoughts:** I did have more "oh my god that makes sense actually" moments today than ever. yay.

 **Link to work:** Twitted a little (@MagaliMilbergue)

+### Day 5: June 12, 2019.

+**Today's Progress**: Finished the RegEx chapter of the the Javascript certification on free code camp.
+Also finished the bootstrap chapter of the Front End Librairies certification.

+**Thoughts:** I had a lot of fun with bootstrap, which was not a surprise...
+But the fun I had with RegEx was.
+And it was a good confidence boost which was needed after a week struggling to understand what is supposed to be the basics.
+I kinda want to find a little project in javascript to have more fun.

+**Link to work:** Twitted a little (@MagaliMilbergue)